-Figure 1 presents the frequency of sample firms with DIP loans over time and across industries.
-Panel A shows that the fraction of Chapter 11 firms with DIP financing started at a low of 50% in 2002 and peaked at 89% in 2018, and has stayed between 60% and 70% over the sample period.
-The sample average fraction of Chapter 11 firms with DIP financing is 66%, which is substantially higher than the average fraction of 30% reported in Dahiya, John, Puri, and Ramirez (2003) for the period 1988-1997.
-Panel B shows that the top three industries with the highest shares of DIP financing are manufacturing (88%), wholesale and retail (86%), and consumer nondurables (78%).
-The bottom three industries with the lowest shares of DIP financing are finance (29%), telecommunication (35%), and business equipment (49%).
-These industry patterns are consistent with the idea that industries with large working capital need and easy-to-value collateral are more likely to get DIP loans.
+In Figure 1, the bars show the annual distribution of our sample of 578 firms filing for Chapter 11 over the period 2002-2019.
+Of the total sample, 359 firms (62%) obtained DIP loans, distributed annually as shown by the line in the figure.
+The average of 62% with DIP financing ranges from a low of 50% in 2002 to a high of 89% in 2018 and is substantially higher than the average fraction of 30% with DIP financing reported by Dahiya, John, Puri, and Ramirez (2003) for the period 1988-1997.
+Figure 2 breaks down the sample of firms with and without DIP financing according to each firm's Fama-French (FF) 12-industry.
+The three industries with the highest shares of DIP financing are manufacturing (88%), wholesale and retail (86%), and consumer nondurables (78%), while the three industries with the lowest shares of DIP financing are finance (29%), telecommunication (35%), and business equipment (49%).
+This industry pattern suggests that industries with large working capital needs and access to relatively tangible assets to be used as collateral are particularly prone to obtain DIP loans.